Ford-Cosworth HB engine: Rebooting in the new naturally-aspirated engine formula

 The British engine manufacturer Cosworth, founded in 1958 by Keith Duckworth and Mike Costin, was represented in the Formula 1 World Championship for 17 years from 1967 with the 3.0-liter naturally aspirated DFV engine.
 Funded by Ford, the DFV was freely available and dominated Formula 1 in the 1970s.
 With 155 world championship races won, 12 driver's and 10 constructor's titles between 1967 and 1983, it is the most successful engine in the history of Formula 1.
 During this time, no other manufacturer was able to design a similarly competitive naturally aspirated engine.
 Only with the advent of turbo engines in 1977 did the DFV gradually fall behind.
 In the early 1980s, Formula 1 teams gradually switched to turbo engines; in the 1986 season, only turbocharged engines were allowed.
-Cosworth had the supercharged GBA in its range, which, unlike the DFV, was only available to selected customers.
+Cosworth had the turbocharged GBA V6 engine in its range, which, unlike the DFV, was only available to selected customers.
 When the FIA surprisingly decided in October 1986 to allow conventional naturally aspirated engines - now with 3.5 liters displacement - in addition to the turbos from the 1987 season, Cosworth was the only engine manufacturer who was able to react to this rule change at short notice.
 From the DFV block designed in 1966, a 3.5-liter variant was developed within three months, which was given the designation DFZ.
 The quickly built DFZ was an interim solution.
 In 1988 the further developed version DFR, which was still based on the DFV, appeared.
 In its first year, Benetton received the DFR engine exclusively, after which it was used in various versions until 1991 by 14 mostly smaller teams as a customer engine.